Skip to main content

 Knowledge TypeTest Creation (Chat)Test Execution

-Knowledge GraphUsed - provides site structure contextNot used
+Knowledge GraphUsed - site structure + semantic searchNot used

 During Test Creation (Chat & Test Generation):

-• Project summary provides overall context about your application
+• The Project Summary provides overall context about your application.

 Project Knowledge vs. Chat-Local Files